Skip to main content

 enforce min spacing

-enforce max Features per Location
+enforce max Features per Territory

 enforce conflict rules